robaho/cpp_orderbook/README.md

 You need the [Boost Unit Testing Framework](https://www.boost.org/doc/libs/1_87_0/libs/test/doc/html/index.html) installed.

-It compiles using CLang, and requires minor modifications to the Makefile to use GCC.
-CLang seemed to generate higher performing code.
+It builds using `make` and by default with CLang.
+There is `Makefile.gcc` to use GCC instead.

 ## Usage